-In addition to the strengthening, we're taking the opportunity to improve the facilities such as the roofing and the exterior cladding, improve drainage, install a firewall between Council's administration building, renovate the back of house toilet and shower facilities, and theatre systems such as lighting and pulley systems.
+In addition to the earthquake strengthening, the theatre upgrade will also include a new roof and exterior cladding, improved drainage, the installation of a firewall between council’s administration building, renovations to the bathrooms and new theatre features such as lighting and pulley systems.

-May 2018 - Council has approved the $3.6 million upgrade of the Lawson Field Theatre.
-The chief executive will negotiate a contract with local company Currie Construction to carry out the earthquake strengthening and upgrade work.
+May 2018 - Council approved the $3.6 million upgrade of the Lawson Field Theatre.